grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 #### Virtual server

 The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.
-Make sure to turn off the load generator servers once you are done with your testing.
-Forgotten EC2 server will cost $3312 per month.
+However, make sure to turn off the load generator servers once you are done with your testing.
+A forgotten EC2 server might cost thousands of dollars per month.
 Tip: it's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.

 ## Errors